aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/intellij-idea/installing-and-using-aspose-words-for-intellij-idea-maven/_index.md

 ﻿---
-title: Installing and Using Aspose.Words for IntelliJ IDEA - Maven – Aspose.Words for Java
+title: Installing and Using Aspose.Words for IntelliJ IDEA - Maven
+second_title: Aspose.Words for Java
 articleTitle: Installing and Using Aspose.Words for IntelliJ IDEA - Maven
 linktitle: Installing and Using Aspose.Words for IntelliJ IDEA - Maven
 description: "IntelliJ IDEA: Installing and Using Aspose.Words for Java."